Spread of the corona virus in Barbados

-The inhabitants of Barbados are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By October 19th, 2020, 222 infected persons and 7 deaths have been reported in the country.
-The first confirmed infections were reported on March 18th, 2020, which is the date of the official notification.
+By January 18th, 2021, 1095 infected persons and 7 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on August 2nd with 12 new infected persons.

 Mortality rate of infected persons

 From the previously infected and deceased people, in Barbados results in a mortality rate of 0.6%.
 However, it should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.
 In order to quantify mortality more precisely, one would therefore have to compare the deaths that have occurred to date with those reported 884 infected up to 14 days ago.
 This gives in Barbados a new mortality rate of 0.6%.

 Due to the current corona pandemic, we update the worldwide case numbers weekly.
 A list of all infected and dead people by country can be found on our Corona virus topic page

 |Body height||177 cm||165 cm|

 |HIV / Aids||0.03%||0.04%|